AliDeemir/AliDeemir/README.md

 - 👋 Hi, I’m @AliDeemir
 - 👀 I’m interested in Data Analysis and Psychology
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning SQL, R, and Tableau
 - 📫 How to reach me "alidemir.personal@gmail.com"

 <!---